 Adam had a big problem.
 Because of his sin, God chased him from paradise.
-His easy life was over, and the Lord told him: “By the sweat of your face you shall eat bread” (Gen.3:19).
+His easy life was over, and the Lord told him: “By the sweat of your face you shall eat bread” (Genesis 3:19).
 Life became difficult and full of problems.
 From now on, Adam had to fend for himself.

 Noah had a big problem.
 The earth was going to flood.
 God told him that, and told him to build a big boat.
 That probably cost him 120 years.
 God told him about the problem and gave him the solution.
 But it still required a whole lot of hard work!

 Abraham had a big problem.
 He and his children were the owners of wonderful promises made by God.
 Yet he had no children, and he was already ninety-nine years old.
 The Bible says: “Then the Lord visited Sarah as he had said… And Sarah conceived and bore Abraham a son in his old age” (Genesis 21:1-2).
-The Lord solved Abraham’s problem, but of course Abraham still did his part in gettng Sarah pregnant.
+The Lord solved Abraham’s problem, but of course Abraham still did his part in getting Sarah pregnant.

 Joseph had a big problem.
 He was in prison.
 The Lord gave him insight into the dreams of Pharaoh’s servants, which eventually led to his release.
 This clearly was God’s intervention, and Joseph himself had very little to do with it.

 Moses had a big problem.
-Only a few months old he was about to be killed for the sin of being a boy.
+Only a few months old he was about to be killed for the sin of being a Jewish boy.
 God saved him by placing him in the care of Pharaoh’s daughter.
 But He did it through the plans and scheming of Moses’ mother, who prepared a basket for him that would float on the water.

 Israel had a big problem.
 On one side was the sea, on the other hand the Egyptian army that wanted to kill them.
 But Moses told them: “The LORD will fight for you, and you have only to be silent” (Exodus 14:14).
 And God opened the sea for them.

 David had a giant problem.
-He had to fight Goliath, who a trained warrior who towered more than a meter over him.
+He had to fight Goliath, a trained warrior who towered more than a meter over him.
 He said: “The Lord… will deliver me from the hand of this Philistine” (1 Samuel 17:37).
 And God did.
-But David still hand to sling the stone to beat Goliath.
+But David still had to sling the stone to beat Goliath.

 Many other problems could be added to these examples.
 But these are enough to give us some insights into who is responsible for solving our problems.